ARTICLES

 These things he plants who plants a tree."

-Photo: @theslothinstitute
+Photo: @landcareniagara

 As previously mentioned, Arbor Day is typically celebrated on different dates depending on the country or region.
 In the United States, it is often observed on the last Friday in April, while other countries may have their own designated dates throughout the year to coincide with optimal tree planting seasons.

-Giving away seedlings for Arbor Day
+Call for Arbor Day

-Photo: @oparboretum
+Photo: @icparksandrec

 Full History of Arbor Day